Effective bias expansion for circumventing 21 cm foregrounds: Results

-In Fig.~\ref{fig:total}, we show $r_{21}$ and $P_\mathrm{total} / P_{21}$ for the 21\,cm signal calculated assuming wedge-shaped foregrounds using different assumptions about the underlying density field.
-In order to ensure that differences between each column are not merely due to changes in the best-fit bias parameters, in each panel we use the same bias parameters as determined from the full density field.
-The first column shows the result of substituting the full density field, $\delta_\mathrm{m,full}$, into Eq.~\eqref{eqn:d21_renorm}.
-This is the best recovery of the 21\,cm signal that we could ever obtain using the bias expansion.
-Here, we see that the cross-correlation is about 0.9 for wavenumbers within the perturbative regime.
+In Fig.~\ref{fig:total}, we quantify the level of similarity between the true and reconstructed signals, and show $r_{21}$ and $P_\mathrm{total} / P_{21}$ for the same sets of assumptions as in Fig.~\ref{fig:2d_slices}.
+In the first column, we see that the cross-correlation is about 0.9 for wavenumbers within the perturbative regime.
 The amplitude of the power spectrum is also recovered with high accuracy and is within a factor of 1.5 of the true 21\,cm power spectrum.

-The middle two columns serve as a comparison of the total reconstructed 21~cm field in the wedge with and without performing density reconstruction in the wedge.
-Hence, they are quite similar to the final columns of Figs.~\ref{fig:terms_growth_EFTonly} and Figs.~\ref{fig:terms_growth_recon}, but as explained above are constructed using a slightly different set of bias parameters.
+Since the middle two columns show results for the total reconstructed 21~cm field in the wedge with and without performing density reconstruction in the wedge, they are quite similar to the final columns of Figs.~\ref{fig:terms_growth_EFTonly} and Figs.~\ref{fig:terms_growth_recon}, but using a slightly different set of bias parameters.
 As discussed in Section~\ref{sec:terms}, the cross-correlation is slightly better \emph{without} first performing density reconstruction.
 In other words, even if we assume that the matter density in the foreground wedge is \emph{zero}, which is clearly incorrect, the mode-coupling intrinsic to the EFT terms is enough to yield a cross-correlation at the level of $r\sim 0.3$.
 This behavior can be understood as arising from the relative contribution of the linear terms with and without in-wedge density reconstruction, as described in Section~\ref{sec:terms}: the slight degradation of the cross-correlation is due to the fact that the linear terms in the bias expansion are less correlated with the true 21\,cm fluctuations than the nonlinear terms.
 Additionally, without first performing density reconstruction, the reconstructed in-wedge 21~cm field underestimates the power spectrum by a factor of 8, due to the fact that we are missing contributions to the 21\,cm fluctuations from many of the underlying density modes, whereas with density reconstruction the reconstructed 21~cm field overestimates the power spectrum by a factor of 90 (this is larger than what was reported in the previous section due to the different bias coefficients).